+- (a) for purposes of an objection, the taxpayer and SARS; - (b) for purposes of an appeal to the tax board or tax court, the appellant and SARS; and - (c) for purposes of an application under Part F, the applicant and the respondent;

+"registrar" means the registrar of the tax court appointed under section 121 of the Act;

+"Rules Board for Courts of Law Act" means the Rules Board for Courts of Law Act, 1985 (Act No. 107 of 1985);

-- (a) for purposes of an objection, the taxpayer and SARS; - (b) for purposes of an appeal to the tax board or tax court, the appellant and SARS; and - (c) for purposes of an application under Part F, the applicant and the respondent; - "registrar" means the registrar of the tax court appointed under section 121 of the Act; - "SARS electronic filing service" has the meaning assigned in the rules for electronic communications issued under section 255 of the Act; - "sign" or "signature" has the meaning assigned in the rules for electronic communication issued under section 255 of the Act where a party- - (a) uses electronic means to deliver a document at an electronic address provided by the other party, the clerk or the registrar for this purpose; or - (b) uses a SARS electronic filing service to lodge an objection or note an appeal under these rules: - "Supreme Court Act" means the Supreme Court Act, 1959 (Act No. 59 of 1959); - "the Act" means the Tax Administration Act, 2011 (Act No. 28 of 2011); and - "these rules" means the rules reflected in this Schedule made under section 103 of the Act.
+"SARS electronic filing service" has the meaning assigned in the electronic communication rules issued under section 255 of the Act;

+"sign" or "signature" has the meaning assigned in the electronic communication rules issued under section 255 of the Act to an electronic signature, where a party-

+- (a) uses electronic means to deliver a document at an electronic address provided by the other party, the clerk or the registrar for this purpose; or - (b) uses a SARS electronic filing service to lodge an objection or note an appeal under these rules;

+"Superior Courts Act" means the Superior Courts Act, 2013 (Act No. 10 of 2013);

+"the Act" means the Tax Administration Act, 2011 (Act No. 28 of 2011); and

+"these rules" means the rules reflected in this Schedule made under section 103 of the Act.